for purchase of goods and services

 14. HEALTH, SAFETY AND THE ENVIRONMENT

-14.1 In providing the Goods and/or Services, the Supplier shall observe all health and safety rules and regulations, including without limitation the health, safety and environmental requirements of the Health & Safety at Work etc. Act 1974, the General Product Safety Regulations 2005, the Chemical (Hazard Information and Packaging for Supply) Regulations 2009, the Control of Substances Hazardous to Health Regulations 2002 and the Provision and Use of Work Equipment Regulations 1998.
+14.1 In providing the Goods and/or Services, the Supplier shall observe all health and safety rules and regulations, including without limitation the health, safety and environmental requirements of the Occupational Health and Safety Act 1978, the Federal Canada Consumer Product Safety Act 2005, the Canadian Hazardous Products Regulations, the and the Occupational Health and Safety Act 1978, s.11.08.
 Goods must meet all relevant health and safety requirements applicable to Goods both in the state or form supplied to Voyis and when incorporated in or combined with other goods which are either referred to in the Order or with which they would be incorporated or combined in the normal course.

 15. TOOLING